Republicans sound alarm over DeSantis’s sagging campaign

 “They realize they’re in a hole,” the strategist told The Hill.
 “They realize they can potentially win this and they are the only other game in town, but again, they are in a big hole.”

-The spokesperson, Steve Cortes, made his headline-grabbing comments on Sunday during a Twitter Spaces conversation.
+The spokesperson, Steve Cortes, made his headline-grabbing comments Sunday during a Twitter Spaces conversation.

 “Right now, in national polling, we are way behind.
 I’ll be the first to admit that,” said Cortes, who previously worked as an adviser to Trump.
 “I believe in being really blunt and really honest.
 It’s an uphill battle.”